Lara

 While Lara retains a healthy unemployment rate of 3.4%, recent employment declines have impacted its national performance ranking

-The area has a strong specialization in transport, postal & warehousing, with an employment share 1.8 times the regional level.
-However, agriculture, forestry & fishing employs only 1.3% of local workers, below Rest of Vic.'s 7.5%.
-Employment opportunities locally may be limited as indicated by the census working population versus resident population count.
-In the past year, labour force increased by 0.1%, while employment decreased by 0.0%, causing unemployment to rise by 0.1 percentage points.
-This contrasts with Rest of Vic., where employment contracted by 0.7% and labour force fell by 0.6%.
-State-level data as of 25-Nov shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Lara's employment mix, local employment is estimated to increase by 6.2% over five years and 13.0% over ten years.
+Lara specializes in transport, postal & warehousing, with an employment share nearly double the regional level, while agriculture, forestry & fishing employs only 1.3% of local workers, below Rest of Vic.'s 7.5%.
+The area may offer limited local employment opportunities.
+Over a 12-month period ending in September 2025, Lara's labour force increased by 0.1%, while employment decreased slightly, leading to a rise in unemployment rate by 0.1 percentage points.
+National employment forecasts from Jobs and Skills Australia project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Lara's employment mix suggests local employment should increase by approximately 6.2% over five years and 13.0% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment